High-Grade Glioma (Brain Cancer)

 Therapies and Management

-New targeted therapies such as immuno-oncology therapies, CAR-T, gene-editing, and others, are expensive, invasive, and often difficult to receive.
-Reglagene’s Precision Chemotherapy medicines are orally administered in tablet form as the therapeutic modality.
-The effect of these medicines persist only while the medicine is in the patient’s system (safer), can be delivered systemically to the brain (targeted), and are the lowest cost therapeutic class (global impact).
-These are medicines for a global market.
+The modality of the medicines they are bringing forward are known as “small molecules”.
+The effect of these small molecule medicines persists only while the medicine is in the patient’s system (safer), can be delivered systemically to the brain (targeted), and are the lowest cost therapeutic class (global impact).

 More Information and Recent News

 Reglagene CEO Richard Austin provides an update on animal trials.

 Ann Low of The Lowdown On Cancer interviews CEO Richard Austin to introduce Reglagene to our community.